 When $i \in \Iblack$, we can simply set $B^{(n)}_{i, \zeta}= F_i^{(n)} \one_{\zeta}$.

-We shall explicitly construct the elements $B^{(n)}_{i, \zeta} \in {}_{\mA} \Uidot \one_{\zeta}$ with the desired properties in Theorem~\ref{thm:iDP} for $i \in \Iwhite$ by separating the real rank one into 3 classes (this is a much rougher division than \cite{BW18a}, where 8 cases of $\imath$quantum groups of finite type of read rank one are enumerated).
+We shall explicitly construct the elements $B^{(n)}_{i, \zeta} \in {}_{\mA} \Uidot \one_{\zeta}$ with the desired properties in Theorem~\ref{thm:iDP} for $i \in \Iwhite$ by separating the real rank one into 3 classes (this is a much rougher division than \cite{BW18a}, where 8 cases of $\imath$quantum groups of finite type of real rank one are enumerated).
 Two classes which are essentially known from \cite{BW18a, BW18b} are treated in Subsection~\ref{subsec:rem}.
-Most of this section (\S\ref{subsec:boson}--\S\ref{subsec:Bin}) deals with the most nontrivial class when $\tau (i)=i\neq \wb i$ (Theorem~\ref{thm:iDP} in this case is summarized below as Proposition~\ref{prop:Bi}); the formula for this class is new even in finite type and allows a major simplification of \cite{BW18b}.
+Most of this section (\S\ref{subsec:boson}--\S\ref{subsec:Bin}) deals with the most nontrivial (potentially non-finite type) class when $\tau (i)=i\neq \wb i$ (Theorem~\ref{thm:iDP} in this case is summarized below as Theorem~\ref{thm:Bi}); the formula for this class is new even in finite type and allows a major simplification of \cite{BW18b}.